EA-2L FAQ: Frequently Asked Questions

 Dave Farber created a list at the Actuarial Outpost several years ago.
 There is a link to new version at the Actuarial Bookstore.

-The syllabus for the 2018 EA-2L exam is in the most recent Joint Board announcement, which was updated January 22, 2018.
-You can download it from the Joint Board page on the IRS web site.
+The syllabus for the 2019 EA-2L exam is in the most recent Joint Board announcement, which was updated February 14, 2019.
 You can download it from the SOA web site.
+You can download it from the Joint Board page on the IRS web site /// SOA web site.

 G E N E R A L I T E M S